Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 ```
 This program makes a square wave, read it back and print any error along with the time so that even if the console is full of errors and start scrolling you can notice it.
 After some tests i have found something interesting:
-touching the 3,3V side of the wire was enough to fix the problem, also attaching the oscilloscope probe that has an impedence of 10MΩ fixed the problem (impedence depends also from the frequency, but still is quite high and should be "transparent" to the circuit)
+touching the 3,3V side of the wire was enough to fix the problem, also attaching the oscilloscope probe that has an impedance of 10MΩ fixed the problem (impedance depends also from the frequency, but still is quite high and should be "transparent" to the circuit)
 The datasheet also say:
 > Do not recommend having the external pullup or pulldown resistors.
 If mandatory, it is recommended the value should be larger than 50 kΩ.

 Pro tip: **DO-NOT-TRUST-THEM**, "you don't need pulldown" they said... but after adding 10kΩ pulldown resistors on the 3,3V side (the raspberry one) the problem was gone.
 So much time wasted in searching something different from pulldown resistors because "you don't need them so that can't be the problem"...
 Why 10kΩ? well that is what i had at home :)
-To be sure that everything worked i have read the bios two times: this time the hashes were equal and they also matched the previous copy obtained by keeping the most occouring byte.
+To be sure that everything worked i have read the bios two times: this time the hashes were equal and they also matched the previous copy obtained by keeping the most occurring byte.

-#### Wrting
+#### Writing
-With the read (and write) problem fixed, i could now write to the bios knowing that it whould have been written correctly and that i could always revert to a *known good* state by reflashing the original image.
+With the read (and write) problem fixed, i could now write to the bios knowing that it would have been written correctly and that i could always revert to a *known good* state by reflashing the original image.
 So i tried to change secure boot flags without success.
 After writing and reading the new result i always got the old value, writing wasn't working.
 The GRUB error gave me an idea: it said that it couldn't write *OsIndications*, we know that it is an efi variable, so what if the bios was write-protected?